SSBUTrainingGrounds/Tabuu-3.0/README.md

 ##  Running the bot
 Since this bot is only intended to be used on the SSBU Training Grounds Server, this means that **you cannot just invite a running instance of the bot to your own server.**
 What you can do instead is run your own instance of this bot.
 Please keep in mind however that this bot is highly tailored to the SSBU Training Grounds Server.
 If you are looking for an easy-to-setup, highly customisable discord bot, you should probably look elsewhere.
+With all that said...

-### With all that said, here's how to run the bot yourself:
+### Here's how to run the bot yourself:
 1) Clone this repository.
 2) Install at least Python 3.9 or newer and the latest version of the [discord.py](https://github.com/Rapptz/discord.py) alpha, as well as the other packages needed with `pip install -r requirements.txt`.
 3) [Create and host your own Discord Application](https://discord.com/developers/applications).